top of page

-Your Body’s Innate Wisdom: How Interoception Supports Healing, Emotional Well-Being, & Wholeness
+Your Body’s Innate Wisdom: How Interoceptive Awareness Inspires Healing, Emotional Regulation, & Wholeness

-Our innate wisdom is the part of us that is already whole and interconnected - the intelligent, foundational, self-organizing principles and processes for self-healing.
-One of the most important practices I’ve ever learned as a Biodynamic craniosacral therapist is how to connect with my innate wisdom and to others.
-Up until then, I was moving through life without realizing we all carry the capacity to restore balance and heal from within when we come into a co-creative relationship with our innate wisdom.
+Our innate wisdom is the aspect of us that is already whole and interconnected.
+It is the body’s inherent intelligence for self-organization and healing.
+One of the most profound practices I’ve learned as a Biodynamic Craniosacral Therapist is how to attune to this wisdom in myself and in others.
+Before discovering this, I didn’t realize that each of us holds the capacity to restore our health and balance from within when we come into a conscious, co-creative relationship with it.

 This is called interoceptive awareness.
 Cultivating and increasing our interoceptive awareness is an art and practice of tuning into the subtle sensations and signals that arise from within.
-These sensations and feelings, no matter how intense and unpleasant they may be sometimes, are messages or guidance from your innate wisdom, saying, pay attention, there is something you are doing in life that isn't working for your health and happiness.
+These sensations and feelings, no matter how intense and unpleasant they may be sometimes, are messages and information about your health and happiness.

 Your Body Is Always Speaking.
 Are You Listening?